Oral SurgeryDifficult extractions and correcting extraction complications

-Following the extraction, it is very common to experience some discomfort, normally at the site of the anesthetic or the extraction site itself.
-To alleviate the discomfort you should follow your dentist’s recommendation on taking an over the counter pain medication.
-When necessary, your dentist may decide to prescribe a stronger pain medicine to manage higher levels of pain.
+Following the extraction, it is very common to experience discomfort, normally at the site of the anesthetic or the extraction site itself.
+To alleviate the discomfort, you should follow your dentist’s recommendation on taking over-the-counter pain medication.
+When necessary, your dentist may decide to prescribe stronger pain medicine to manage higher levels of pain.

 - Visit your dentist

-Visit your dentist for a checkup one week after the surgery so your dentist can remove any suture and examine the wound to make sure it is healing properly, unless you have complications in which you need to visit your dentist sooner.
+Visit your dentist for a checkup one week after the surgery so your dentist can remove any sutures and examine the wound to make sure it is healing properly unless you have complications in which you need to visit your dentist sooner.

 - Do not disturb the site of the extraction

 Make sure that you do not disturb the extraction site.
 This means don’t chew, rinse or brush directly on the site for at least 24 to 48 hours.